Tennessee couple wakes to find stranger’s dog in their bed - NewsBreak

 “This is the weirdest post I have ever had to make.
 Is this your dog?”
 Julie Johnson asked on Facebook after finding the pooch earlier this month.

 Julie and Jimmy Johnson, of Ocoee, Tennessee, own three dogs, so it’s not unusual for them to wake up with a dog in their bed.
-On Sunday, though, the scenario played out a little differently.Carvana cuts 2,500 jobs, execs to forego pay for severance
+On Sunday, though, the scenario played out a little differently.DNA confirms mystery animal that escaped wildlife rehab was coyote

 “It is absolutely normal to wake up in our house with one of OUR dogs in the bed with us,” Julie Johnson wrote in the Facebook post, alongside photos of the mystery dog.
 “One small problem, THIS IS NOT OUR DOG, nor do we know how she got in our house.”